Overview

 Relax on the white sandy beach of Hon Co Island or enjoy kayaking (depending on your preference).
 Late in the afternoon, return to the boat and take in the magnificent sunset while the cruise heads to its overnight anchorage.

-Dinner featuring seafood specialties and overnight stay on board in an air-conditioned cabin with a private bathroom.
+Dinner featuring seafood specialties and an overnight stay on board in an air-conditioned cabin with a private bathroom.

 An early wake-up is recommended to enjoy the sunrise over the bay.